sail-sg/regmix/README.md

 │   ├── domain2_1.jsonl
 │   ├── ...
 ├── valid
-│   ├── domain1.jsonl
+│   ├── domain1_0.jsonl
-│   ├── domain2.jsonl
+│   ├── domain2_0.jsonl
 ```

+> [!TIP]
+> We use prefix based matching to identify files from the same domain.
+Therefore, please make sure the prefix is unique for each domain.
+And we recommend using the `_` after the prefix to avoid one prefix becoming a substring of another prefix.
 > Please avoid making each jsonl file too large, as it may cause long time during the preprocessing.

-You can also find the [regmix-data-sample](https://huggingface.co/datasets/sail/regmix) for your reference.
+You can also find the [regmix-data-sample](https://huggingface.co/datasets/sail/regmix-data-sample) for your reference.

 ### 2. Generate Mixture Configurations